-A request by an NEIT student(s) or an NEIT student organization to hold an event that could be otherwise construed as an assembly (rally, march, demonstration, protest, or sit-in) must receive prior written approval by the Vice President for Student Support Services or their designee.
+An event coordinated by an NEIT student(s) or an NEIT student organization to hold an event that could be otherwise construed as an assembly (rally, march, demonstration, protest, or sit-in) must receive prior written approval by the Vice President for Student Support Services or their designee.
 Such assembly may not interfere with or disrupt the orderly conduct of NEIT teaching and learning, business, or other activities, or infringe on the rights of others.
-Limitations, as determined by the Vice President for Student Support Services, may be placed on the time, place, and manner of any assembly on campus.
+Limitations, as determined by the Vice President for Student Support Services, may be placed on the participate in assemblies on NEIT's campus.
+In the event the area in which the assembly is held is not restored time, place, and manner of any assembly on campus.
 Persons who are not NEIT students are not permitted to participate in assemblies on NEIT's campus.
 In the event the area in which the assembly is held is not restored to its original condition, the organizer will be responsible for the costs of restoring the area to it is original condition.
 Assemblies that fail to follow this policy may subject participants to disciplinary action up to and including dismissal from NEIT.